John Seed, 2022: Photo Credit - Chloe Seed

 I am a retired art professor living on California's Central Coast.
 My life in art began with studies at Stanford University and U.C.
 Berkeley and was shaped by interactions with notable artists including Nathan Oliveira, Jean-Michel Basquiat and Richard Diebenkorn.
 I was an intern to the collection of Hunk and Moo Anderson, one of the first employees of art dealer Larry Gagosian and a founding staff member of MOCA, Los Angeles.
 My book My Art World: Recollections and Other Writings describes many of these formative experiences and encounters.

-During my teaching career I taught both studio art and art history at Mt.
-San Jacinto College, Introduction to Modernism at Art Center College of Design in Pasadena, and Theory and Criticism in the MFA program at Laguna College of Art and Design.
-I currently serve on the board of the Sam Francis Foundation and as the president of a local environmental organization called Greenspace.
+For over three decades I taught Studio Art and Art History at Mount San Jacinto College.
+I have also taught Modernism at Art Center College of Design in Pasadena and Theory and Criticism for the MFA program at Laguna College of Art and Design.
+Since 2013 I have served on the board of the Sam Francis Foundation and am currently serving as the President of Greenspace: The Cambria Land Trust.